-We wanted to make a house brand for Pure Options to offer a cheaper-priced yet still high-quality cannabis option to compete with the name-brand companies.
-We wanted something to just be sold wholesale to our store and have its own brand outside of the Pure Options name.
+We wanted to create a house brand for Pure Options to offer a lower-priced yet high-quality cannabis option to compete with name-brand companies.
+The challenge for this project was to design a brand that stood out from the noise and helped customers feel confident in their choice.
+We needed to build trust and personality for our brand.
+We wanted something sold wholesale to our store and branded under its own name, outside the Pure Options name.

 The persona for our new brand was a cannabis user who enjoys traveling in the Michigan area and is still looking for a quality product.

-When I was initially in the sketching phase, I worked with different concepts of travel, from space travel to a more local, sandy-beach idea.
-Lots of the sketching phase was deciding how close to the store "Pure Options" brand we wanted to be, or if we wanted to make it more detached.
+When my team and I were in the initial sketching phase, we explored different travel concepts, from space travel to a more local, sandy-beach idea.
+Lots of drafts and conversations were had about how close to the "Pure Options" brand we wanted to be, or whether we wanted to make it more detached.

 One idea we discussed was designing them in a vintage "postcard" style.
 We wanted to find a way to make them more variable without redesigning the package every time.

-I wanted to highlight different parts of the Michigan map on each of the different products, keeping them familiar but not too repetitive.
-I ended up creating different maps of Michigan, such as the Upper Peninsula and the Great Lakes, for future rollouts and product highlights.
+I wanted to highlight different parts of the Michigan map on each product, keeping them familiar but not too repetitive.
+I ended up creating separate maps of Michigan, including the Upper Peninsula and the Great Lakes, for future rollouts and product highlights.
 This will allow the design to remain fresh and interesting but stay on brand.

 Lake Superior